-PS4 Slim vs PS4 Pro: Which To Buy?
+PS4 Slim vs PS4 Pro: The differences explained

 The PS4 has unabashedly proved itself as the outright console hit of this generation.
 Stacked with a critically acclaimed line-up of blockbuster games, boasting the comfiest controller in the Dualshock 4 and with a robust online eco-system with the PSN, it’s proved so successful that Sony’s latest console has undergone two recent hardware revisions.
 The PS4 Slim vs PS4 Pro debate might first appear like a tricky one, but really it all comes down to what you wish to prioritise while playing PS4.